FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Setting up value for the registered input.
 This prop should be utilised inside useEffect or invoke once, each re-run will update or overwrite the input value which you have supplied.

-### USING USEQUERY
+### USING REACT-QUERY

-- axios.config.data contains the info about the request that we were making , so instead of redoing the whole process , we can just use the data from the axios config object.
+- Is amazing how much information we can extract from the axios error body eg instead of repopulating the form again after renewing token because we do not have the global form states , we simply extract the previous values from the axios.config.data object and retry the request.
+If the data is in this config object , it doesn't even matter if we had been redirected after the request failed , we can still retry the mutation and the data will be there.
 - Adding the enabled prop prevents react query from running immediately!
 Turns out that it was not being triggered by the status check!
-It is just build to run immediately upon render.
+It is just build to run immediately when spotted!
-- Suitable for handling any post and get requests in that it complements axios giving it superpowers as :-
+- Suitable for handling mutation and fetch requests.
+- Mutation opertations is broader than a post request in that it can be used to make a put(update ) and a delete request also.

+#### ITS SUPERPOWERS

-- It eliminates the need for a try catch statements as it has its own eventHandlers for handling errors and loading states. eg onError , onLoading , onSuccess
+- Eliminates the need for a try catch statements as it has its own eventHandlers for handling errors and loading states. eg onError , onLoading , onSuccess
 - Integrating skeletons has never been easier as we know exactly when our data is loading.
 - Error handling has also been simplified where we can use the `onError((error)=>{})`or the `isError` if we are just interested in the current state.
-- queryFn using fetches make it easy to intergrate skeletons and error messages.The functions is automatically called when we involve the error and data props later down in the code.
 - We also get instant updates when we use it to make a post request.

-- I enjoy using the one line syntax when doing my fetches which follows the following rule of thumb , we have an array of keys , followed by the function in action and additional configs at the very end eg
-  `const courseQuery = useQuery(
+- Has a one line syntax which i enjoy using when doing my fetches whose syntax( [keys ],function ,additonal props) eg `const courseQuery = useQuery(
 ["courseData", courseID],
 () => fetchCourseData(courseID),